ryanradder11/Cell-8/README.md

 # Cell-8

-A CHIP-8 emulator for the PlayStation 3, built from scratch on PSL1GHT — RSX framebuffer graphics, a hand-rolled bitmap font renderer, DualShock controller input, and a ROM menu that scans your HDD and USB drives so you never have to rebuild the app to play something new.
+A CHIP-8 emulator for the PlayStation 3, built from scratch on PSL1GHT, with a hand-rolled bitmap font renderer, DualShock controller input, and a ROM menu that scans your HDD and USB drives for ROMS.

-Built upon [ryanradder11/chip8-emulator](https://github.com/ryanradder11/chip8-emulator), a standalone SDL2 CHIP-8 emulator — its interpreter core was ported here as-is onto PS3 hardware.
+Built upon [ryanradder11/chip8-emulator](https://github.com/ryanradder11/chip8-emulator), a standalone SDL2 CHIP-8 emulator, its interpreter core was ported here as-is onto PS3 hardware.

 **[Download the latest release →](https://github.com/ryanradder11/Cell-8/releases/)**